edakturk14/fuel-dapp-template/README.md

 5. To interact with the smart contract, you need to add the local network to your Fuel Browser Wallet.
 Open your Fuel Browser Wallet extension and click "Add new network."
 Input a name and the URL: `http://127.0.0.1:4000/graphql`.

+If all goes well you should be able to connect your wallet to website and start incrementing the counter.

 ### Testnet Deployments

 To deploy the template to the Fuel Beta-2 testnet, follow these steps: